stellar/freighter/extension/README.md

-# Freighter Chrome Extension
+# Freighter Web Extension

 ## Get Started

-This project builds a Chrome extension
+This project builds a web extension

 ### Build the extension and install it on your machine

 We will compile the code for the extension and that load this local instance into your browser.
+NOTE: This command will build the extension on Testnet for local testing.

-1. Run
+Run

 ```
 yarn build